How to find eigenvalues, eigenvectors, and eigenspaces

 Then the determinant of this resulting matrix is

 This polynomial is called the characteristic polynomial.
-Remember that we’re trying to satisfy ???|\lambda I_n-A|=0???, so we can set this characteristic polynomial equal to ???0???, and get the characteristic equation:
+Remember that we’re trying to satisfy λInA=0|\lambda I_n-A|=0, so we can set this characteristic polynomial equal to 00, and get the characteristic equation:

-To solve for ???\lambda???, we’ll always try factoring, but if the polynomial can’t be factored, we can either complete the square or use the quadratic formula.
+To solve for λ\lambda, we’ll always try factoring, but if the polynomial can’t be factored, we can either complete the square or use the quadratic formula.
 This one can be factored.

-So assuming non-zero eigenvectors, we’re saying that ???A\vec{v}=\lambda\vec{v}??? can be solved for ???\lambda=1??? and ???\lambda=3???.
+So assuming non-zero eigenvectors, we’re saying that Av=λvA\vec{v}=\lambda\vec{v} can be solved for λ=1\lambda=1 and λ=3\lambda=3.

 The reason we care about identifying eigenvectors is because they often make good basis vectors for the subspace, and we’re always interested in finding a simple, easy-to-work-with basis.